 4-H display at the Library of Congress credits wrong Clark County

-A press release from Ohio Congressman Mike Turner says one of Turner’s staff members noticed a mistake in the 4-H section of the Library of Congress’ exhibition of Voluntary Associations in America.
-The display said 4-H was founded in "Clarke County, Iowa" but was founded in Clark County, Ohio.
+A press release from Ohio Congressman Mike Turner said one of Turner’s staff members noticed a mistake in the 4-H section of the Library of Congress’ exhibition of Voluntary Associations in America.
+The display said 4-H was founded in "Clarke County, Iowa."
+It was founded in Clark County, Ohio.

 The staffer called the mistake to the attention of the Librarian of Congress, and the display has been corrected.